njabuloskosana/ecom/README.md

   <img src="./assests/company_logo.png" alt="Company Logo" width="200px">
 </p>

-# Isazi (Sophia) Software Developemt Onboarding : E-Commerce Platform
+# Isazi (Sophia) Software Development Onboarding : E-Commerce Platform

 Welcome to the E-Commerce Platform repository.
 This monorepo hosts all components for a complete e-commerce solution, including backend services, database migrations, and a frontend UI.
 This documentation will guide you through setup, development workflows, and best practices.